moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

     yarn add @nomicfoundation/hardhat-ethers ethers @openzeppelin/contracts
     ```

 Now we can edit `hardhat.config.js` to include the following network and account configurations for our ContainerChain.
-You can replace the Demo EVM ContainerChain values with the respective parameters for your own EVM ContainerChain which can be found at [apps.tanssi.network](https://apps.tanssi.network/){target=_blank}.
+You can replace the demo EVM ContainerChain values with the respective parameters for your own EVM ContainerChain which can be found at [apps.tanssi.network](https://apps.tanssi.network/){target=_blank}.

 ???+ code "hardhat.config.js"